A Survey on Stance Detection for Mis- and Disinformation Identification: Introduction

 \section{Introduction}

-The past decade is characterized by a rapid growth in popularity of social media platforms such as Facebook, Twitter, Reddit, and more recently, Parler.\footnote{\url{http://www.digitalinformationworld.com/2021/02/social-media-platforms-peak-points.html}} This, in turn, has led to a flood of dubious content, especially during controversial events such as Brexit and the 2016 US presidential election.
-More recently, with the emergence of the COVID-19 pandemic, social media were at the center of the first global infodemic~\cite{alam2020fighting}, thus raising yet another red flag and reminding us of the ever growing need for effective detection of mis- and disinformation online.
+The past decade is characterized by a rapid growth in popularity of social media platforms such as Facebook, Twitter, Reddit, and more recently, Parler.
+This, in turn, has led to a flood of dubious content, especially during controversial events such as Brexit and the US presidential election.
+More recently, with the emergence of the COVID-19 pandemic, social media were at the center of the first global infodemic~\cite{alam2020fighting}, thus raising yet another red flag and a reminder of the need for effective mis- and disinformation detection online.

-In this survey, we examine the relationship between automatically detecting false information online -- including fact-checking, and detection of fake news, rumors, and hoaxes -- and the core underlying Natural Language Processing (NLP) task needed to achieve this, namely stance detection.
-Therein, we consider both misinformation and disinformation, both of which refer to false content, but differ by the absence vs. presence of an underlying intention to do harm.
-This is illustrated by the definitions of these notions by Claire Wardle from First Draft,\footnote{\url{http://firstdraftnews.org/wp-content/uploads/2018/07/Types-of-Information-Disorder-Venn-Diagram.png}} where \emph{misinformation} is ``\emph{unintentional mistakes such as inaccurate photo captions, dates, statistics, translations, or when satire is taken seriously}'', and \emph{disinformation} is ``\emph{fabricated or deliberately manipulated audio/visual context, and also intentionally created conspiracy theories or rumours}''.
-While the intent to do harm is very important, it is also very hard to prove.
-Thus, the vast majority of work has focused on factuality, thus treating misinformation and disinformation as part of the same problem: spread of false information (regardless of whether this is done with harmful intent).
-This is also the approach we will adopt in this survey.
+In this survey, we examine the relationship between automatically detecting false information online -- including fact-checking, and detecting fake news, rumors, and hoaxes -- and the core underlying Natural Language Processing (NLP) task needed to achieve this, namely \emph{stance detection}.
+Therein, we consider mis- and disinformation, which both refer to false information, though disinformation has an additional intention to harm.